To main heading

 c+1, +3, +10Increase the selected parameter by the units indicated

 dRemoveRemove the current value to allow fall-through to the master locale for the subsite then to the main subsite.
-Doesn't show for the master locale of the main subsite
+Not shown for the master locale of the main subsite

-An insert image will not be shown if Text offset is 0.
+An insert image will not be shown if Text offset is 0, otherwise shown to the side opposite to where the text is moved.
 No part of an insert can ever be outside of the banner, so Insert top plus Insert height can never be more than 100.
 In increasing one of those, only as much as will keep the total to a maximum of 100 will be applied.
-Removing any of the indent values for a locale will remove all of them to prevent problem combinations of current locale and fall-through values.
+Removing any of the insert values for a locale will remove all of them to prevent problem combinations with current locale and fall-through values.
 Increasing Insert indent may also require manually increasing Text offset to prevent collisions with the text.

 Design approach